At the Start of the Year

 Appealing the Teacher's Judgement

-• If a student appeals and the teacher agrees, the judgement will change.
-If the teacher doesn't agree with the student, the student has the right to appeal to the HOF (using the Newlands College form) who will make the final decision.
+• If the teacher doesn't agree with the student, the student has the right to appeal to the HOF (using the Newlands College form) who will make the final decision.
 If the student is not satisfied with this then they may appeal to the Principal's Nominee.
 The final appeal lies with the Principal.

 • A student must alone complete the work that they submit for assessment for internally assessed standards.
 Any information and materials that are the work of others should be acknowledged in a bibliography or resource list.